Emergent Liouvillian exceptional points from exact principles: Long-time dynamics, critical damping and the Mpemba effect

 \section{Long-time dynamics, critical damping and the Mpemba effect}

+We have seen above that the EPs obtained with the two approaches overlap and have the same structure.
+However, are their physical consequences the same?
+We show this for a paradigmatic EP effect on the dynamics.

 As discussed above, the EP results in time-polynomial factors in the dynamics.
 While the effects of such terms can be observed at short times \cite{Cartarius2011,Khandelwal2021}, they also hold crucial importance at long times.
 In Fig. \ref{fig:regimes}, we show the population dynamics for imaginary $\eta$ (underdamped, or oscillatory), $\eta>0$ (overdamped) and $\eta=0$ (EP) regimes, starting with the excited state of the two dots.
-In both weak and strong coupling, we see oscillations in underdamping, while smooth exponential decay in the other two regimes.
+The numerical calculation can be found at \cite{git}.
+In both weak (captured by both HE and ME) and strong coupling (captured only by HE), we see oscillations in underdamping, while smooth exponential decay in the other two regimes.
 Moreover, at long enough times, we find that the EP curves are closer to the steady state than the overdamped curves.
 This indicates that the EP is the point of critical damping, i.e., it represents the fastest non-oscillatory approach to the steady state.
 We now make this statement more precise.

 For the double quantum dot, it is known that the Liouvillian EP is the point of critical damping of the dynamics \cite{Khandelwal2021}.
 However, this result has been derived with a master-equation solution to the dynamics and its validity is limited to weakly-coupled Markovian systems.
 Here, we briefly sketch that a similar relation holds for exact dynamics of the double quantum dot, providing more details in App. \ref{app:B}.
 We denote the average steady state population of dot $j$ by $\expval{\hat N_j}_{\text{ss}}$.
 Then, $\chi_j(t,\boldsymbol n) \coloneqq\left\lvert \expval{\hat N_j(t)}-\expval{\hat N_j}_{\text{ss}}\right\rvert$ is the absolute difference between the transient population from its steady-state value, with the initial populations given by the vector $\boldsymbol n=(n_1,n_2)$.
 We compare this distance at an EP (at $\eta=0$) and at a non-EP (at $\eta>0$, overdamping), i.e, we focus on the ratio $\mathcal R_j(t)=\chi_j^{\text{ {EP}}}(t,\boldsymbol n^{\text{ {EP}}})/\chi_j(t,\boldsymbol n)$, where $\boldsymbol n^{\text{ {EP}}}$ represents the initial populations in the case of critical damping, and $\boldsymbol n$ for overdamping.
 We note that different initial populations (i.e., $\boldsymbol n^{\text{ {EP}}}\neq \boldsymbol n$) can be chosen for critical damping and overdamping within the ratio $\mathcal R_j(t)$, without affecting the following result.
 By extracting the exact solutions in the two regimes from Eq. \eqref{eq:HEsol} and then looking at the long-time behaviour, it can be shown that this ratio asymptotically approaches zero, behaving in the following manner,